plforacle/database/ol-value-navigator/oci-lamp-setup/oci-lamp-setup.md

     );</copy>
     ```

-    > **Checkpoint:** The MySQL HeatWave DB System is reachable from PHP, reports MySQL Server 9.0 or later, and returns a response from `ML_GENERATE`.
+    > **Checkpoint:** The MySQL HeatWave DB System is reachable from the Oracle Linux instance, reports MySQL Server 9.0 or later, and returns a response from `ML_GENERATE`.

 You have created the OCI LAMP environment and configured a MySQL HeatWave DB System for MySQL HeatWave GenAI.
 In the next lab, you will create the saved-comparison database schema.